Were you ever scared of the dark? It's not surprising if you were, or if you still are today, because humans are creatures of the light,

 your eyes close, the light seems to spread out in strange stripes as it

-squeezes through the narrow gaps between your eyelashes.
+squeezes through the narrow gaps between your eyelids and eyelashes.
 The tighter

 you close your eyes, the more the light spreads (until it disappears